 These conversions show that transparencies under about 60 cm (the detectable limit in this study) convert to greater than 8 ntu and 51 cm = 10 ntu.
 Fish begin to show signs of stress at 10 ntu and the turbidity standard in Washington State is "5 ntu above background".
-Calculations from Hangman Creek transparencies show it exceeded the 5 ntu standard at least 91% of the time.
+Calculations from Hangman Creek transparencies show it exceeded the 5 ntu standard at least 60% of the time.

 Fish in portions of the Spokane River are significantly affected by the duration of sediment pollution from Hangman Creek.
-We find the Spokane River near the confluence of Hangman Creek has turbidity readings over 5 ntu at 80% of the time and over 10 ntu 75% of the time.
+We find the Spokane River near the confluence of Hangman Creek has turbidity readings over 5 ntu at 58% of the time.
 This area has redband trout spawning and rearing significance.